 3. Know the ADP’s (Average Draft Position)

-The secret to avoid getting sniped and getting the players you really want is knowing when players are coming off the board on average.
+The secret to avoiding getting sniped and getting the players you really want is knowing when players are coming off the board on average.
 The majority of players just follow ADP and draft based on that.
 If you do that you will lose.
-You need to think outside the box and draft players with upside before the ADP at times and get value in later positions.
+You need to think outside the box and draft players with an upside before the ADP at times and get value in later positions.

-Mock drafting is the best way to guage when players are being drafted.
+Mock drafting is the best way to gauge when players are being drafted.
 You need to do a lot of fantasy football mock drafts.
 Once you anticipate you will elevate your drafting game.
 A lot of casual fantasy football players don’t have a clue of players that are being drafted after round 4.
 Doing a lot of mocks will put you light years ahead of the average gamer.
-Be a wise player and a drafting genius, know the average draft postions, you will thank me when you get all the players you really wanted.
+Be a wise player and a drafting genius, know the average draft positions, you will thank me when you get all the players you really wanted.